TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 16.19.4.7 DEFINITIONS:

-A. “A year” begins with the first day of the pharmacist’s birth month and ends the last day of the pharmacist’s birth month the following year.
+A. “A year” begins with the pharmacist’s birth month and ends the last day of the pharmacist’s birth month the following year.

 E. “Board” means the New Mexico board of pharmacy.